Bahrain: 19th century and later

-After World War II, increasing anti-British sentiment spread throughout the Arab World and led to riots in Bahrain.
-The riots focused on the Jewish community.
-In 1948, following rising hostilities and looting, most members of Bahrain's Jewish community abandoned their properties and evacuated to Bombay, later settling in Israel (Pardes Hanna-Karkur) and the United Kingdom.
+After World War II, increasing sentiments against British occupation spread throughout Arab countries and led to protests in Bahrain.
+The protests focused on the Jewish community.
+In 1948, following rising hostilities and looting, most members of Bahrain's Jewish community abandoned their properties and fled to Bombay, later settling in Israel (Pardes Hanna-Karkur) and the United Kingdom.
 As of 2008, 37 Jews remained in the country.
 In the 1950s, the National Union Committee, formed by reformists following sectarian clashes, demanded an elected popular assembly, removal of Belgrave and carried out a number of protests and general strikes.
 In 1965 a month-long uprising broke out after hundreds of workers at the Bahrain Petroleum Company were laid off.